Theatres, museums and cultural organisations are getting a financial boost, a bid to ensure their survival.

 A full list of those benefiting from the Culture Recovery Fund is available HERE.

 We're over the moon announce that we're being supported via the #CultureRecoveryFund so that we can continue to be #HereForCulture.
-Thank you! @DCMS @hmtreasury @ace_national @AnnelieseDodds pic.twitter.com/U5hcoQN2jU— Arts at the Old Fire Station (@ArtsatOFS) October 12, 2020
+Thank you! @DCMS @hmtreasury @ace_national @AnnelieseDodds pic.twitter.com/U5hcoQN2jU— Old Fire Station, Oxford (@ArtsatOFS) October 12, 2020

 We are over the moon to have received funding from the government’s #CultureRecoveryFund today, ensuring Modern Art Oxford continues to be here for you all, long into the future.
 Thank you @DCMS @hmtreasury @ace_national @AnnelieseDodds #HereForCulture 🙌 pic.twitter.com/0WAaK0nmj0— Modern Art Oxford (@mao_gallery) October 12, 2020